Ernstkandombo/adsx/README.md

 Once the application is running, you can begin using the ad server to manage advertisements.
 Ensure you have appropriate permissions and authentication credentials if required.

-## Contributing

-Contributions to this project are welcome!
-Feel free to submit bug reports, feature requests, or pull requests to help improve the functionality and usability of the ad server.

 ## License